 First, always give serious thought to your purchase.
 Pressured?
 Rushed?
 You’ll spend more recklessly.
 Make a few changes to your usual spending routine, and start having more money in a painless way.

 Is your budget fine the way it is?
-So-called status quo bias means you’ll keep paying what you’re paying – credit cards, pay TV bills – unless you have a compelling reason to.
+The so-called status quo bias means you’ll keep paying what you’re paying – credit cards, pay TV bills – unless you have a compelling reason to.

 The truth: Frugal can still be fun.
 There are more ways to fulfillment than a shopping binge or dinner out with the happening guys in town.
 Prices can vary considerably between stores.
 A little research can save you a lot.